CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/1-State-of-the-Art-AI.md

 # State-of-the-Art AI

 ⌛ Estimated Reading Time: 11 minutes.
-(2133 words)
+(2129 words)

 Over the last decade, the field of artificial intelligence (AI) has experienced a profound transformation, largely attributed to the successes in deep learning.
 This remarkable progress has redefined the boundaries of AI capabilities, challenging many preconceived notions of what machines can achieve.
 The following sections detail some of these advancements.

 ![Enter image alt description](Images/V7p_Image_1.jpeg)

-*Figure:** Once a benchmark is published, it takes less and less time to solve it.
-This can illustrate the accelerating progress in AI and how quickly AI benchmarks are “saturating”, and starting to surpass human performance on a variety of tasks. (**[source](https://www.science.org/content/article/computers-ace-iq-tests-still-make-dumb-mistakes-can-different-tests-help)**) **, From DynaBench.*
+***Figure****:** Once a benchmark is published, it takes less and less time to solve it.
+This can illustrate the accelerating progress in AI and how quickly AI benchmarks are “saturating”, and starting to surpass human performance on a variety of tasks. (**[source](https://www.science.org/content/article/computers-ace-iq-tests-still-make-dumb-mistakes-can-different-tests-help)**)*

 ## Language